lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 - **web3.js**: A JavaScript API compatible with the Ethereum blockchain.
 - **MetaMask**: A browser plugin for Chrome and Firefox which allows you to browse Ðapps without running a full Ethereum Node.

+##### 1.3 Initial Design Vs Final Application

+The application that was developed achieves the minimum viable product that was outlined as part of the functional specification.
+Registered users have the ability to post jobs, browse both all jobs and all open jobs, apply to relevant jobs as a worker, and search for jobs based on job title and description.

+Time was spent in an attempt to develop a chat functionality using the Whisper protocol, in hindsight this was wasted time as we discovered that the whisper protocol is still heavily in development and it would not be possible to complete a chat functionality in time.

 ### 2. System Architecture

 ![System Architecture](images/systemArchitecture.png)